Sign In

 • Bobby pins: black, brown and blonde as matt as possible.

-10 ESSENTIAL TIPS FOR MAKEUP assistants.
+10 ESSENTIAL TIPS FOR MAKEUP TRAINEES.

 Call sheets.

 When you get your call sheet read it carefully, it will provide you with valuable information.
-If you are shooting on location make sure to look at the weather forecast and pack clothes accordingly, the makeup team will be required to perform their tasks in any weather condition, rain or shine.
+If you are shooting on location make sure to look at the weather forecast and pack clothes accordingly, the makeup team will be required to perform their tasks in any weather conditions, rain or shine.
 Another important aspect of a thorough call sheet reading is to give yourself a heads up on the events of the day, and what the makeup artists and assistants will be up against.

 Be enthusiastic.

 It may sound obvious, but you do need to act as though you want to be there.
-Don’t spend time messing about with your phone, in fact, make sure you turn it off when you enter the department and check it at lunchtime if you must.
+Don’t spend time messing about with your phone, in fact, make sure you turn it off when you enter the department and check it at lunch time if you must.
 Your enthusiasm and willingness to get stuck in and do the work can land you your next job.

 Early mornings.

-When you arrive at the trailer in the morning, knock on the door softly to announce your arrival, some makeup artists might already be working on actors who are in the process of waking up due to a 5 am call time.
+When you arrive at the trailer/bus in the morning knock on the door softly to announce your arrival, some makeup artists might already be working on actors who are in the process of waking up due to a 5 am call time.
 Don’t barge in loudly, and don’t forget to see who has had breakfast, offer to fetch some for the MUAs who won’t get a chance to leave.

 Be considerate when entering the department.